-It’s the New Year, and the beginning of a new decade – an auspicious time indeed to reflect and take stock of where I am and what I’m doing.
-A good time to think about what matters deeply, and question what doesn’t seem to fit anymore.
-What might I be willing to let go?
-Are there other paths that might be more in line with heart and soul?
-Where am I draining creatively, and what would it feel like to trust in a change of focus?
-Unsettling?
-Perhaps, but a step or two along the path of authenticity, and that feels good.
+It’s the New Year, and the beginning of a new decade – an auspicious time indeed to reflect and take stock of the past year, and think about next steps.
+Am I living in sync with what matters to me?
+Are there things I can let go that are draining my time and creativity?
+Refining choices is hard, but accepting that we can no longer ‘do it all’ is a step or two along the path of authenticity, and that feels good.

-What I’ve seen is that my old love of paper and book arts is beckoning, and I have chosen to say yes.
-Yes!
-There’s so much to revisit and explore here: origami, linoleum block printing, my love of Ukiyo-e and Japanese woodblock prints, haiku, photography – where slowing down to the speed of noticing is a good thing.
-Making traditional bound and artist books, and of course little ‘democratic multiples’ to share and trade.
-On a Paper Road mixes together all these elements, and more.
+Letting this process unfold has shown that my old love of paper and book arts is beckoning.
+There’s so much to revisit and enjoy here: origami, paper sculpture, linoleum block printing, my love of Ukiyo-e and Japanese woodblock prints, haiku, photography – where slowing down to the speed of noticing is a good thing.
+On a Paper Road mixes together all these elements, and more, along with making traditional bound books, artist books and of course, little ‘democratic multiples’ to sell and trade.

 I look forward to walking this paper road with you.

 My first event for On a Paper Road is the Book Arts Bazaar at USM, Sunday April 5, 10-3